rushabhgandhi13/Store-management-system/README.md

 # Store-management-system
-Python application for a store to manage the bills and handle the sales of there products
+Python application for a store to manage the bills and handle the sales of there products.